In my experience done is better than perfect.

 The client will never tolerate bumbling mediocrity. (and who could blame them?)

-They expect a unique and special redesign of their website that doesn’t just work but works better than what they had before.
+They expect a unique and special redesign of their website (rfp website redesign) that doesn’t just work but works better than what they had before.

 The bad client’s (perfectionists) expectations

-The perfectionist expects unlimited revisions so they can continually meddle with a website redesign.
+Perfectionists expect unlimited revisions so they can continually meddle with a website redesign without having to pay you extra for your time.

 In some cases, a redesign will go live and prove to be a white-knuckled, high-torque sales machine.
-However, their compulsion will result in them wanting all manner of things to be changed.
+However, their compulsion for perfectionism will lead to them requesting multiple revisions based of gut decisions.

 When non-professionals mess around with things, it’s inevitable that the website won’t perform as well as it did before.